instructor-ai/instructor/docs/prompting/ensembling/cosp.md

 ## Implementation

 Now that we understand what COSP is, let's see how we can implement it in instructor.
-Note that here we'll measure repetitiveness using exact string match for simplicity.
+Note that here we'll measure repetitiveness using cosine similarity between sentence embeddings.

-!!!
-Info "Quick Note"

-    Make sure to install `numpy` and `scikit-learn` before running the code, we need to use these two libraries to compute the cosine similarity

 ```python
 import instructor